-When you are replacing the storage drives or power supplies, not all of these procedures are necessary.
-See the replacement procedures for those components for more information.
+When you are replace the storage drives or power supplies, not all of the procedures in this section are necessary.
+For more information, see the replacement procedures for those components.

 Before you can remove and install components that are inside the server, you must perform the procedures in some or all of the following sections: